dudeurv/MPHY0012/README.md

-# MPHY0012
+# MPHY0012: PitSAM

-PitSAM: Low-Rank Adaptation of SAM for Pituitary Adenoma Segmentation This repository contains the code for PitSAM (Pituitary Segmentation Adaptation Model), a novel approach for adapting the Segment Anything Model (SAM) to the task of pituitary adenoma segmentation from magnetic resonance imaging (MRI) scans.
-PitSAM leverages Low-Rank Adaptation (LoRA) techniques to fine-tune the SAM model with minimal additional trainable parameters, enabling efficient adaptation to the medical imaging domain.
+## PitSAM: Low-Rank Adaptation of SAM for Pituitary Adenoma Segmentation

-Overview
+**PitSAM** represents a methodology for adapting the **Segment Anything Model (SAM)** to the task of segmenting pituitary adenomas from MRI scans.
+Employing the **Low-Rank Adaptation (LoRA)** technique, PitSAM fine-tunes the SAM model with a minimal increase in trainable parameters, facilitating an efficient transition to the medical imaging sphere.

-Accurate segmentation of pituitary adenomas from MRI scans is crucial for clinical decision-making and treatment planning.
-However, the scarcity of labeled medical data and the unique characteristics of MRI data pose significant challenges for traditional machine learning approaches.
-PitSAM addresses these challenges by adapting the powerful Segment Anything Model (SAM) to the specific task of pituitary adenoma segmentation, while maintaining the pre-trained knowledge and capabilities of the foundation model.
+### Overview

-Key features of PitSAM:
+Accurate segmentation of pituitary adenomas from MRI scans is a cornerstone of effective clinical decision-making and treatment planning.
+Traditional machine learning strategies often fall short, challenged by the scarcity of labeled medical data and the distinctive properties of MRI scans.
+PitSAM surmounts these obstacles by tailoring the robust SAM model to the pituitary adenoma segmentation task.
+This adaptation preserves the foundational model's pre-trained knowledge and capabilities, ensuring a targeted and effective segmentation approach.

-Low-Rank Adaptation (LoRA): PitSAM incorporates LoRA into the SAM model, enabling efficient fine-tuning with minimal additional trainable parameters.
+### Key Features

-Gated Attention: A novel gated attention mechanism is integrated into the LoRA layers, allowing PitSAM to capture domain-specific features and spatial information crucial for accurate pituitary adenoma segmentation.
+- **Gated Attention Mechanism:** A gated attention mechanism is integrated within the LoRA layers.

-Multi-View Learning: PitSAM leverages MRI data from all three anatomical planes (axial, coronal, and sagittal) during training, enriching the model's dataset and improving learning outcomes.
+- **Multi-View Learning:** Exploiting MRI data from all three anatomical planes (axial, coronal, and sagittal), PitSAM enriches its training dataset.